m-bartlett/pangram-programs/CONTRIBUTING.md

 <center><sub> <i>for the purposes of this repository.</i> </sub></center>

-In short, an ideal pangram program should strive to exhaustively implement, instantiate, invoke, or however otherwise expose as valid source code (**commented or plain string content doesn't count!**) that gets parsed by an interpretter and/or compiler for a given programming language the following features of said language:
+In short, an ideal pangram program should strive to exhaustively implement, instantiate, invoke, or however otherwise expose as valid source code (**commented or plain string content doesn't count!**) that gets parsed by an interpreter and/or compiler for a given programming language the following features of said language:
-* Reserved and/or key words that cannot be used for variable or subroutine names (commonly words like `if`, `else`, `return`, etc.)
+* Reserved and/or keywords that cannot be used for variable or subroutine names (commonly words like `if`, `else`, `return`, etc.)
 * Objects of all class-types (if the language is typed) implemented in the **standard libraries** of a given language (that is, the libraries that come out of box with a default installation)
   * This includes making calls to each public method and referencing all public variables of each distinctly-classed object.
 * All "n-ary" symbolic operators (e.g. =, >, !, &&, etc.)